 - The song “You’ll Never Walk Alone” popularised by Gerry and the Pacemakers in 1963 quickly became the Liverpool FC and Celtic FC anthems.
 Likewise West Ham’s anthem “I’m Forever Blowing Bubbles” was a popular American Tin Pan Alley song released in 1919 and adopted by West Ham fans.
 Manchester City (and Crewe Alexander) adopted the Rodgers and Hart song “Blue Moon” as their club’s tune.

 - Jeff Beck’s “Hi Ho Silver Lining” is sung by several sets of supporters including Aston Villa, Sheffield Wednesday and Wolverhampton Wanderers.
 Crystal Palace fans adopted the Dave Clark Five tune “Glad All Over” after it was performed by the band in the stadium in 1968.
 “Ain’t Nobody” by Rufus and Chaka Khan is used by a number of clubs to celebrate a respected player.

-- More recently The White Stripes “Seven Nation Army” ha become a popular tune sung by fans of numerous clubs.
+- More recently, The White Stripes “Seven Nation Army” has become a popular tune sung by fans of numerous clubs.
 Also Gala’s “Freed from Desire” is used to celebrate key players scoring goals.

 We’ve conquered all of Europe

 We’re never going to stop

 We’ve got to win a lot